RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

     ![Connection complete](./assets/7-search-service-complete.png)

 1. The AI Search resource is now available.
+Now is a good time to take note of the search service endpoint URL and the API key.
+You'll need these when you add AI Search as a knowledge source in Copilot Studio.

+    Select **Go to resource**.

+    The endpoint URL is displayed under **Essentials**.

+    The admin keys are in **Settings** → **Keys**.

-Go back to AI Foundry to select the AI Search service you created.
+1. Go back to AI Foundry to select the AI Search service you created.
 In the **Select Azure AI Search service** dropdown, select **Connect other Azure AI Search resource**.

 1. In the **Connect an existing resource** window, you should see the Azure AI Search resource you created.
 Select **Add connection** next to the resource.